Boris Johnson and Brian Cox Estates clash against the monster Donald Trump - ExBulletin

 He continued: I think when you look at what Donald Trump actually did during his time in office on the foreign policy front, which is obviously the main thing that matters to me as a former British Prime Minister, trade agreements 'Abraham to Ukraine via Iran, you can make a very strong speech.
 He brought peace and relative stability and I think that's a very, very important consideration.

-Cox concluded by saying that he would never play Mr. Trump in a movie or TV series because it's a terribly bad role, no one would want to play Donald Trump because it's such a terrible role, how do you find a redeeming characteristic in human beings.
+Cox concluded by saying that he would never play Mr. Trump in a movie or TV series because it's a terribly bad role, no one would want to play Donald Trump because it's such a terrible role… how to find a redeeming characteristic in human beings.

 Their comments came after Stormy Daniels, the woman at the center of Mr Trump's secret trial over an affair, asked Mr Johnson: Would you leave your daughter alone with Donald Trump? after Mr Johnson described their friendship.

-I don't see why not, Mr. Johnson said, before describing his experience with Mr. Trump as courteous and polite.
+I don't see why not… yes, Mr. Johnson said, before describing his experience with Mr. Trump as courteous and polite.

 Asked if, in working with Mr. Trump, he had feared for the women in his life, Mr. Johnson added: Nothing like that happened, of course not, because when you talk to the American President, your relationship as British Prime Minister is an event of great formality and importance.